eldesouky/Bitpanda-Task/Readme.md

 - Segment control to filter between crypto coins, commodities, or fiats assets.
 - Horizontal scrolling gestures to switch between different segments.
 - Reading the requirement "price must take the regional **location** of the device into account" made me doubt that it means (1) to fetch the actual user geo location and not (2) the user's locale.
-Aside from that, the first option will require user permission, and the second doesn't, as I user, I always want to see content formatted according to my preferences and not where I currently am.
+Aside from that, the first option will require user permission, and the second doesn't, as a user, I always want to see content formatted according to my preferences and not where I currently am.
 (German traveler would want to see the data in German format even when he is on a visit to the US).
 Hence, I assumed the second option.
 In a real project, I would have communicated my doubts and concerns with the product owner beforehand.
 - Precision requirements applied for crypto coins, commodities.
 - Only fiats with wallets are displayed
 - Data sorted ascending by name.